CreativeDevelopments/CDCommands/README.md

 }
 ```

 So we have our values all stored in our message.json file like shown above, pretty simple layout, and only one extra property.
-Now, when creating a new language, it is recommended that you translate all of the same values from one language to the other language, or else you will most likely encounter errors or unwanted behavior.
+Now, when creating a new language, it is recommended that you translate all of the same values from one language to the other language, or else you will most likely encounter errors or unwanted behaviour.
 To add the new language it's as easy as adding a new property to the file like so.

 ```json
 // ./message.json